-- NUMATIC have reduced the sound level of the Henry compared to previous models.
+- Numatic has reduced the sound level of the Henry compared to previous models.

-- The NUMATIC motor is designed to last a long time – especially compared with cheaper vacuums.
+- The motor is designed to last a long time – especially compared with cheaper vacuums.

 - A “docking” system is used to easily store the wand.

-The NUMATIC HVR200-12 Henry vacuum cleaner isn’t the cheapest on the market, but sits comfortably in the lower range of quality cylinder vacuums.
+The Henry HVR200-11 vacuum cleaner isn’t the cheapest on the market, but it sits comfortably in the lower range of quality cylinder vacuums.
 Considering the large capacity and strong suction power, we think the Henry is worth the money.

 An accessory set is included with the Henry.
 This contains an upholstery brush, making it easy to clean sofas, along with a floor nozzle, dusting brush crevice tool and steel extension tube.
-The combination of large cleaning radius and included tools mean the Henry can handle almost any cleaning job.
+We think the combination of large cleaning radius and included tools mean the Henry can handle almost any cleaning job.

 Unfortunately, there is only storage for one tool built into the Henry, so these tools will need to be kept separately.
 This isn’t a major issue, but increases the chance of an accessory being lost.